 It may be possible for patients with renal insufficiency, including those with end-stage kidney disease (ESKD), to undergo MRI using potentially safer preparations of gadolinium-based contrast agents (GBCAs) with “very low, if any” risk of the feared nephrogenic systemic sclerosis (NSF).
 1

 In contrast to the so called “linear” chelates of gadolinium (eg, gadodiamide, gadopentetate), “cyclic” GBCA’s (eg, gadoteridol) have not been clearly associated with NSF.
 2 A Veterans Administration study involving gadoteridol identified no cases of NSF among the 141 patients on hemodialysis following 198 exposures.
 2 In fact, the 2017 American College of Radiology (ACR) Manual on Contrast Media reports the risk of NSF with cyclic chelates as “very low, if any”.
-1 Even when a cyclic GBCA is used in patients with ESKD, however, hemodialysis is recommended as soon as possible after MRI.
+1 A 2020 systematic review and meta-analysis involving 4931 patients with stage 4 or 5 chronic kidney disease (ie, GFR <30mL/min per 1.73 m2) failed to find any cases of NSF after receiving group II GBCAs (eg, non-linear, including cyclic).2a When a cyclic GBCA is used in patients with ESKD, however, hemodialysis has been recommended as soon as possible after MRI.
 3

 GBCAs are chelates with 2 major components: gadolinium and either a linear or cyclic ligand.
 Cyclic ligands bind to gadolinium more avidly, resulting in lower probability of circulating renally-cleared free gadolinium which when deposited in tissue is thought to potentially trigger NSF.2